drewf24/world-airbnb/writeup/writeup.md

 Airbnb could be available for 115.8 days out of 365 per year.

-The availability of the other room types in relation to entire home/apartment is: For an Airbnb with roomtype of private room, the median availability is expected, on average, to be 3.4 days less per year than an Airbnb in wth room type of entire house/apt, holding all else constant.
+The availability of the other room types in relation to entire home/apartment is:

+For an Airbnb with roomtype of private room, the median availability is expected, on average, to be 3.4 days less per year than an Airbnb in wth room type of entire house/apt, holding all else constant.

 For an Airbnb with roomtype of shared room, the median availability is expected, on average, to be 74.9 days more per year than an Airbnb in wth room type of entire house/apt, holding all else constant.

+We confirmed that all the p-values, except for private room, are less than the threshold of 0.05; therefore, the expected median availabilty predicted by the regression model for shared rooms is significant.

     ## [1] 0.008414499

 The R squared of the linear model is 0.00841.
-This means that roughly 0.841% of the variability in median availiability can be explained by the type of room of Airbnb in New York.
+This means that roughly 0.841% of the variability in median availability can be explained by the type of room of Airbnb’s in New York.
 This is a relatively small R squared value.
 Perhaps there are other factors which influence availability.

-We confirmed that all the p-values, except for private room, are less than the threshold of 0.05; therefore, the expected median availabilty predicted by the regression model for shared rooms is significant.

 ### Listing Factors and Availability

-There are many other variables that we believe could affect the avialibility of the listing.
-In order to look at these other factors, we will select a model AIC backwards selection.
+There are many other variables that we believe could affect the availibility of the listing.
+In order to look at these other factors, we will select a model using AIC backwards selection.

 We created another linear model, this time to predict Airbnb availability by reviews per month, minimum number of nights, whether the price was at the median/above or not, the room type, number of reviews, and the calculated number of host listings.
-It is first important to discuss the assumptions we are making when performing this regression.
+It is important to discuss the assumptions that we are making when performing this regression.
 We are assuming each of these factors is independent because they do not directly influence each other.

-In addition to independence, there are other assumptions that need to be discussed.
-Thus, a residuals plot is shown below:
+In addition to independence, there are other assumptions that need to be discussed such as constant variance.
+Therefore, a residuals plot is shown below:

 ![](writeup_files/figure-gfm/lm_price_borough_aug-1.png)<!-- -->

 As the predicted values increase, the spread of the residuals shifts downward.
 This violates the constant variance assumption needed for regression.
-Therefore, we will proceed with caution when drawing assumptions from the linear regression.
+Therefore, we will proceed with caution when drawing assumptions from the linear regression as there is non-randomness in the plot.

 As depicted in the normality of residuals graph below, the residuals are randomly distributed around 0 AND nearly